-A recent survey of Catholics conducted by the Pew Research Center highlighted the difference between practicing and nonpracticing Catholics.
-It also tapped into the extent to which Catholics appear to be conflicted on moral issues.
+Bill Donohue comments on the results of the latest survey of Catholics conducted by the Pew Research Center:

+The Pew survey highlights the difference between practicing and non-practicing Catholics.
+It also taps the extent to which Catholics appear to be conflicted on moral issues.

-On questions regarding birth control, married priests, women priests, and same-sex marriages, the average approval difference between practicing and non-practicing Catholics was 23 percent.
-That was an enormous difference.
+On questions regarding birth control, married priests, women priests, and same-sex marriages, the average approval difference between practicing and non-practicing Catholics is 23 percent.
+That is an enormous difference.
 It suggests that non-practicing Catholics have more in common with non-Catholics on these issues than they do with those who attend Mass weekly.

-The survey did not distinguish between practicing and nonpracticing Catholics on the following: Catholics were asked to assess Pope Francis on his "Standing for traditional moral values."
+The survey did not distinguish between practicing and non-practicing Catholics on the following: Catholics were asked to assess Pope Francis on his "Standing for traditional moral values."
 He received his highest rating on this issue (tied with "Spreading Catholic faith"): 81 percent.
 It can be surmised that this figure would be even higher among practicing Catholics, but that is not why this matters.

-How can Catholics say they are okay with birth control, married priests, and women priests (only a third of practicing Catholics say the Church should recognize gay marriages), yet state that Pope Francis is doing an excellent/good job in "Standing for traditional moral values"?
+How can Catholics say they are okay with birth control, married priests, and women priests (only a third of practicing Catholics say the Church should recognize gay marriages), yet say Pope Francis is doing an excellent/good job in "Standing for traditional moral values"?